Programmes for High Fliers: HE+

 Extension lessons are grouped in blocks of five sessions.
 Students should choose one block, with a reserve should that block be full.
 It is not essential (nor possible in many instances) that the block exactly matches the choice of degree subject but as the purpose of the extension lessons is to encourage independent thought and reading, this is not essential.
 Students of Modern Languages should, for example, select the English block.

-In 2016-17 there wil be a choice of seven subject blocks: English, International Politics & Economics, Maths, Medicine, Law, Natural Science, Theology & Philosophy.
+In 2017-18 there wil be a choice of eight subject blocks: English, International Politics & Economics, Maths, Medicine, Law, Natural Science, Theology & Philosophy and Ancient Greek.

 For more information on the topics studied, click on the links below.